Avon, Massachusetts

 Avon is a town in Norfolk County, Massachusetts, United States.
+The population was 4,777 at the 2020 census.

 History

 The first settler in the land that would become Avon was Moses Curtis (c.
 1720), a blacksmith from Braintree, Massachusetts.
 With most of his surviving children living near him, by 1749 the locale was called Curtis Corners.

-The Third Baptist Meeting House was erected in East Stoughton on 30 March 1848.
+The Third Baptist Meeting House was erected in East Stoughton on March 30, 1848.

+Following a petition sent through the Massachusetts House of Representatives and the Massachusetts Senate, the new town of Avon was separated from Stoughton and incorporated on February 21, 1888.
+The town was named after Stratford-upon-Avon, Warwickshire, England.
+The town's seal features a portrait of William Shakespeare, who was born in Stratford-upon-Avon.